tythe-protocol/tythe/README.md

 }
 ```

-## Calculating the Scaled Tithe
+## Calculating the Scaled Tythe

-The *scaled tithe* a company should pay is calculated like so:
+The *scaled tythe* a company should pay is calculated like so:

 ```
 st = base_price_monthly * clamp(R, 1, 1000)